Use report metrics

 Skills

-Skills assigned to agents.
+Skills assigned to service representatives.

 Proficiency

-An agent's proficiency level for assigned skills.
+A service representative's proficiency level for assigned skills.

 Capacity profile name